osmandapp/OsmAnd-misc/config/builder.md

 This directory contains all the diffs as well as the world database for Overpass.
 Backup - no.

-**overpass -> /mnt/home-ssd/overpass Size 253G** - The directory with Overpass API instance.
+**/mnt/home-ssd/overpass Size 253G** - The directory with Overpass API instance.
-Backup - yes.
+[Backup] ???
+Content is not clear ??

-**posgres -> /mnt/home-hdd/posgres/ Size 1.3G** - Utilties to run tile rendering.
+**/mnt/home-hdd/posgres/ Size 1.3G** - Utilties to run tile rendering.
 1. Tirex - the background process to render tiles;
 2. Mapnik style;
 3. mod_tile - apache module to render tiles & redirect to tirex;
 4. osm2pgsql - to update gis database for mapnik
 Backup - yes.

-**releases -> /mnt/home-hdd/releases/ Size 19G** - The directory contains all OsmAnd releases as apk files.
+**/mnt/home-hdd/releases/ Size 19G** - The directory contains all OsmAnd releases as apk files.
-Backup - yes.
+[Backup]

-**relief-data -> /mnt/home-hdd/relief-data/ Size 1.5T** - Contains all STRM data.
+**/mnt/home-hdd/relief-data/ Size 1.5T** - Contains all STRM data.
 Job:
 SRTM_CombineSRTMFIlesIntoCountryFile.
 Backup - no. Inner folders:
 * 192G	./terrain-aster-srtm-eudem
 * 15G	./contours-osm-bz2-north-eu-test